-Actual losses recognised on the balance sheet for the IRBA rating systems in 2019 were immaterial.
+Actual losses recognised on the balance sheet for the IRBA rating systems in 2020 were immaterial.
 The current situation in the property market offering good settlement possibilities played an important role in the low level of Retail Business losses recognised on the balance sheet.
 Calibration is basically possible in Retail areas of business where application scorecards are employed.
 The actual default rates are to some extent lower than the rates predicted by the behaviour scorecards.
-Due to the new definition of default, all Retail Business processes are currently being revised.
+Due to the new default definition and the supervisory guidelines in the IRBA context, all Retail Business processes are currently being revised.